Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR: Results and Analysis

 \subsection{Performance Evaluation on CHiME-4 Dataset}

 Finally, we evaluate the proposed Wav2code in real noisy conditions with CHiME-4 dataset.
 Table~\ref{table7} presents the performance comparison on CHiME-4 real data, \textit{i.e.}, validation set `dt05\_real' and test set `et05\_real'.
 In terms of various baselines on CHiME4 data, we split them into two categories, \textit{i.e.}, supervised and self-supervised methods.
 The top part of Table~\ref{table7} show some representative supervised methods, which focus on data augmentation and processing techniques, \textit{e.g.}, speaker adaptation.
 Then, the middle part presents the recent popular self-supervised methods, which benefits from large amount of unlabeled data during pre-training.
 For example, the popular supervised method Wav2vec2.0 Base~\cite{baevski2020wav2vec} achieves WERs of 10.5/17.3 on dt05\_real/et05\_real sets, and it achieves lower WERs of 3.8/7.5 when using Transformer LM for rescoring during inference, which is similar to other self-supervised methods like HuBERT~\cite{hsu2021hubert} and Data2vec~\cite{baevski2022data2vec}.
 Based on that, many variants of Wav2vec2.0 has proposed to improve the noise robustness, where the Enhanced Wav2vec2.0 (EW2)~\cite{zhu2022noise} achieves the best performance with WERs of 9.4/15.6 on dt05\_real/et05\_real sets, as well as 3.5/5.9 with Transformer LM.
 Furthermore, recent work EW2 + SEW2~\cite{zhu2022joint} propose to jointly train speech enhancement (SE) and self-supervised learning (SSL) to improve noise robustness, which has achieved significant improvement over EW2 with WERs of 8.2/14.3, as well as 3.0/5.9 with Transformer LM.
 However, their method still suffers from the speech distortion problem (see Fig.~\ref{fig6}(b)).
-To this end, our proposed Wav2code leverages codebook prior to restore clean speech without distortions (see Fig.~\ref{fig6}(d)), which results in better performance than EW2 + SEW2 baseline, \textit{i.e.}, WERs of 7.6/13.7 without LM and 2.7/5.5 with Transformer LM.
-In addition, we note that Chang et al.~\cite{chang2022end} achieves the state-of-the-art on CHiME-4 benchmark also with joint SE and SSL approach, which may benefit from the pre-trained WavLM front-ends.
-Currently, we fail to examine their method as the source code is not published, but in future it would be promising to integrate their framework with our Wav2code for better noise robustness.
-To summarize, our Wav2code achieves superior performance on popular CHiME-4 dataset with improved noise robustness, which verifies its effectiveness.
+To this end, our proposed Wav2code leverages codebook prior to restore clean speech {with reduced} distortions (see Fig.~\ref{fig6}(d)), which results in better performance than EW2 + SEW2 baseline, \textit{i.e.}, WERs of 7.6/13.7 without LM and 2.7/5.5 with Transformer LM.
+In addition, we note that Chang et al.~\cite{chang2022end} achieves the state-of-the-art on CHiME-4 benchmark also with joint SE and SSL approach, { which could be attributed to their used pre-trained WavLM-Large front-end}.
+To summarize, our Wav2code achieves superior performance on popular CHiME-4 dataset with improved noise robustness.